cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/using-palen1x.md

 While palera1n currently supports iPadOS 17.2, many App Store apps **will crash on launch** while in a jailbroken state.

-You are highly encouraged to remain on iPadOS 17.1.2 and earlier or restore to iPadOS 17.1.2 if you have already updated until a palera1n update is released.
+You are highly encouraged to remain on iPadOS 17.1.2 and earlier until a palera1n update is released.

 :::